sqz-xy/gad-sdk/docs_sphinx/source/longform/example_can_ws.rst

 bytes (msg.data[0:2]) of the message data into an integer (int.from_bytes).
 Here the "little" argument means `little-endian <https://en.wikipedia.org/wiki/Endianness>`_, i.e., this specific CAN bus stores the least-significant byte at the smallest address.
 In order to reduce memory usage, this **specific** CAN bus encodes the speed message as integer.
 Where the integer is equal to 100 times the real value of the speed.
-Hence in order to extract the correct value of the speed in miles per hour, the decoded integer needs to be mulitplied by 0.01.
+Hence to extract the correct value of the speed in miles per hour, the decoded integer needs to be multiplied by 0.01.

 Finally, the multiplication by (1609.34/(60*60)) is used to convert from miles per hour to metres per second.